I mentioned a few weeks ago that one of things I wanted for 2014 was more reading and more talk of books, books, books here on my blog.

 And, she loves Anne of Green Gables.
 How could I not love her?

-The Very Hungry Caterpillar count) but I hate not being in the middle of at least one book because doesn't everyone love having that little escape-to-another-world feeling waiting for them just behind the cover of their current book?
+As a child I loved to read and devoured the majority of the books I could get my hands on.
+English was always my favorite subject in school and so it made sense to major in English in college.
+I don’t read nearly as much as I’d like to now (unless dramatic repeated readings of The Very Hungry Caterpillar count) but I hate not being in the middle of at least one book because doesn’t everyone love having that little escape-to-another-world feeling waiting for them just behind the cover of their current book?

 Childhood Favorite: The entire Anne of Green Gables series.
 I was obsessed.
 I read the entire series before my 10th birthday and then immediately read it all over again as soon as I finished the last book.
 A relative visited Prince Edward Island and brought back a little heart shaped basket for me at the height of my affair with Anne and Gilbert and I could NOT get over the fact that it was from thee P.E.I. – I sort of still can’t.